 Some fat bikes have suspension, others don’t.
 Having the right suspension can be important depending on the type of terrain you plan on riding your bike.
 If you are riding steep and challenging trails with features like rock gardens or large ruts, then suspension will help keep the bike under control and the ride comfortable.
 Rear suspension is rare in fat bikes, but suspension forks are increasingly common.
 Suspension adds up-front and maintenance costs to any bike, but gritty and slushy winter conditions make fat bike fork and shock maintenance particularly important.
 Rigid forks are the most popular choice for fat bikers, since the large tires give enough cushion for comfort on most surfaces.

-Buying a new bike avoids all these risks, so we recommend most first-time shoppers consult a professional.
+Buying a new bike avoids all the risks of ending up with a bike that someone else broke but didn’t disclose, so we recommend most first-time shoppers go with a new bike.
 A local bike shop is always a good place to begin, and we love when our readers support their important local bike shops.
 These shops keep the cycling industry going.
 There is a chance that your local bike shop doesn’t carry fat bikes, and you will likely need to buy the lines they carry.
 But they probably carry those lines because they believe in them!
+Plus, establishing a relationship with your local bike shop is invaluable when it comes time to have repairs done, or simply get advice.

 You can also buy from a larger retailer, or chain.
 This can be a good option if you know pretty much what you want, and if your local bike shop doesn’t really carry the fat bike that you have zeroed-in on.
 Where possible, we provide some ideas for you as we outline our favorite entry-level fat bikes on the market today.